rsocket/rsocket/Motivations.md

 - No fire-and-forget.
 - REST alone is insufficient and inappropriate for defining application semantics.

+In other words, HTTP provides barely sufficient raw capabilities for application protocols to be built with, but an application protocol still needs to be defined on top of it.

 #### MQTT, AMQP, ZMTP

 - Limited or no application semantics, just messaging.
 Must provide a protocol.